 First, I will show you how to create your stories ads with the Facebook Ads Manager or Power Editor.

-Please note that using the Facebook Ads Manager has some limitations in terms of choosing an already created story.
-This means, that you can upload new ad creative, or use the current Instagram story, but you do not have an archive of the previous stories that you might re-use as an ad.
+Please note: Using the Facebook Ads Manager has some limitations in terms of choosing an already created story.
+This means, that you can upload new ad creative or use the current Instagram story, but you do not have an archive of the previous stories that you might re-use as an ad.

 Having that said, let’s create an Instagram Story Ad with the Facebook Ads Manager.